How to increase phone storage

 Beware - delete an app and it COULD disappear for good.
 If you cull an app and it's subsequently removed from Google Play or the App Store by Google/Apple or the publisher, you WON'T be able to download it again, even if you paid for it.
 Think carefully before you wield the axe.

 You should be able to do your own app audit, as you'll have a rough idea of which you open daily and which are gathering cyber-dust.
 Helpfully though, on both Android and iPhone there's a quick trick to get your phone to tell you which apps you use least - use that as a guide to what to delete.

 On Android, open Play Store and tap the hamburger menu icon in the top left-hand corner, then My apps & games > Installed.
 Then tap the three-line options icon towards the top right and Last used, which will list apps from most recently used to least used.
 To delete an app, tap [name of app] > Uninstall.

-On iOS, go to Settings > General > iPhone Storage - here you'll be able to see how big each of your apps is and when you last used each one.
-To delete an app, tap it's name and then Delete App.
+On iOS, go to Settings > General > iPhone Storage - you'll be able to see how big each of your apps is and when you last used each one.
+To delete one, tap it's name and then Delete App.

 Springclean your apps - clear their caches

 Your next target is your apps' caches.
 That's where your phone stores information from apps it's likely to need frequently, so it can be accessed quickly.
 Over time, this can take up more and more space - the Facebook app, for example, can balloon from around 50MB to 500MB with a year's typical use.
 We've also seen the Sky Sports app on an iPhone take up close to 1GB in space - but following the tip below brought it down to just over 100MB.

 Clearing your apps' caches won't wipe any personal data, such as games in progress, messages or pictures - clearing your apps' data WILL though, so make sure you choose the right option.